Dizzyspiral/rats/README.md

 # Real-time Analysis of Twitter Sentiment (RATS)
+**WARNING: This readme applies to an older version of this repo.
+Documentation updates are coming... sometime.**

 Real-time Analysis of Twitter Sentiment (RATS) is a project that analyzes the sentiment of twitter data scraped from configurable tag sets.
 For more information on the twitter scraper, see below.